WHAT DOES IT TAKE TO HAVE CAREER SUCCESS?

 So what are the top characteristics for success that you can cultivate in yourself?

-1. Drive - You have the determination to work harder than most and make sure things get done.
-You pride yourself on seeing things getting completed and you take charge when necessary.
+- Drive - You have the determination to work harder than most and make sure things get done.
+You pride yourself on seeing things getting completed and you take charge when necessary